Minimal-APIs/minimal-apis.github.io/src/guide/parameter-binding.md

 If the `EmptyBodyBehavior` property is set to `EmptyBodyBehavior.Allow` (e.g. `[FromBody(EmptyBodyBehavior = EmptyBodyBehavior.Allow)]`), the parameter will be set to `null` or its `default` value if the request body is empty.
 This corresponds to the `IFromBodyMetadata.AllowEmpty` being true.

 ## Well-Known Types
+If the delegate parameters are any of the following types, they will be populated from the [HttpContext](https://docs.microsoft.com/dotnet/api/microsoft.aspnetcore.http.httpcontext).
 - HttpContext
 - HttpRequest (`HttpContext.Request`)
 - HttpResponse (`HttpContext.Response`)